CareFlight: Aviation Authority Compliance

-Relationship with LifeSaver Helicopter Service

-CareFlight's entry into the aeromedical sector coincided with the operation of the LifeSaver Helicopter Service by Surf Life Saving Australia.
-While competition for public funding and service contracts existed, no official records or media reports document significant operational conflicts between the two organisations (Surf Life Saving Australia).

-Initial tension with NSW Ambulance

-The integration of CareFlight with NSW Ambulance involved negotiations to establish service protocols.
-While differing operational approaches required alignment, available public records do not detail major disputes or confrontations (NSW Ambulance & Helicopter Rescue by Ken Wishaw).

 In 1987, CareFlight became the first emergency helicopter service in NSW to be on 24-hour duty.

 In 1991, CareFlight's 2000th patient, six month-old Nathan Isedale, is flown to Camperdown Children's Hospital after being admitted to Bowral Hospital with viral pneumonia.

 In 1996, CareFlight is the first Australian medical team to use an intra-aortic balloon pump during a helicopter patient transfer.

 In 2000, CareFlight launched second helicopter operations with the Central West emergency helicopter in Orange.

 In 2007, CareFlight conducted their first International Air Ambulance mission.

 In 2009, CareFlight established helicopter operations in Darwin.

 In 2011, CareFlight launched its MediSim trauma care workshops, designed for local emergency services personnel and volunteers.

 In 2018, CareFlight became the first Australian aeromedical service to routinely carry plasma.

 In 2020, CareFlight was awarded the inter-hospital patient transport jet contract by the NT Government.

 CareFlight CEO Mick Frewen with CareFlight's H145 helicopter, which launched in 2021.

 CareFlight was founded in Sydney, Australia in May 1986 as an aeromedical charity.
 Its mission is to save lives, speed recovery and serve the community.

 Since conducting their first mission in their sole helicopter, the Squirrel AS350B, in July 1986, CareFlight has grown to include helicopters, turboprop and jet aeroplanes, which fly on both domestic and international missions.
 In 2019, around 7,900 patients were treated by CareFlight.